antevens/boatcontrol/README.md

 While the scale is disproportionate the main board is really just a rather large Raspberry Pi HAT though it does not require an RPi to operate.
-__ Note that the board will act as a power supply for the RPi and Jetson Nano and eliminates the need for a separete PSU to power the RPi/Nano.__
+__ Note that the board will act as a power supply for the RPi and Jetson Nano and eliminates the need for a separate PSU to power the RPi/Nano.__
 __Nvidia Jetson Xavie Xavier products such as the NX and AGX will still need a separate (19V) power source.__